-2. U. T. Board of Regents: Recommendation to Amend the Regents' Rules and Regulations, Part One, Chapter II, Section 6, Subdivision 6.33 (Director of Facilities Planning and Construction) . --

-The Chancellor concurs with the recommendation of the Executive Vice Chancellor for Business Affairs that the Regents' Rules and Regulations, Part One, Chapter II, Section 6, Subdivision 6.33, be amended as set forth below in congressional style:

-6.33 Director of Facilities Planning and
+- 2. U. T. Board of Regents Regents' Rules and Regulations, Part One: Amendments to Chapter II, Section 6, Subdivision 6.33 (Director of Facilities Planning and Construction).--Approval was given to amend the Regents' Rules and Regulations, Part One, Chapter II, Section 6, Subdivision 6.33 to read as set forth below: - 6.33 Director of Facilities Planning and Construction.

-Construction.
 The Director of Facilities Planning and Construction reports to the Executive Vice Chancellor for Business Affairs.
 The primary duties and responsibilities of the office include:

-6.331 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities.
-6.332 General [Managing the] administration and [general] supervision of any new building construction and initial equipping thereof, or any [inside or outside repairs, remodeling, rehabilitatation,] new construction of improvements other than building:[7] or campus planning exceeding \$300,000 in cost, [costing \$300,000 or more;] or of any inside or outside repairs, remodeling, or rehabilitation, exceeding \$600,000 in cost; managing any preliminary planning, feasibility studies, or investigations which are estimated to ultimately develop into one of the above projects at any component institution of the with the consultants, architects and engineers employed by the Board, subject to the terms and conditions of the contracts with those architects and engineers.
+- 6.331 The provision of staff assistance to the Chancellor and the Executive Vice Chancellors in the execution of their responsibilities. - 6.332 General administration and supervision of any new building construction and initial equipping thereof, or any new construction of improvements other than building; or campus planning exceeding \$300,000 in cost, or of any inside or outside repairs, remodeling, or rehabilitation, exceeding \$600,000 in cost; managing any preliminary planning, feasibility studies, or investigations which are estimated to ultimately develop into one of the above projects at any component institution of the System; advising and working with the consultants, architects and engineers employed by the Board, subject to the terms and conditions of the contracts with those architects and engineers.

 6.333 Serving as ex officio member of all faculty building committees at the component institutions.
 6.334 Preparing and executing all documents relating to the acquisition and the use of funds received from the federal government and state agencies in connection with construction grant awards.
 6.335 Coordinating the preparation of and approving of all grant applications on approved construction projects filed with governmental agencies.
-6.336 Coordinating the development of and maintaining of master plans for all component institutions, including but not limited to land utilization, utility and landscape plans.
-[6.337][Developing standards for maintenance of all physical facilities at component institutions.
-6.337[6.338] Directing the negotiation and approval of all [utility] contracts for commercially operated thermal energy plants.
-Complying [Coordinating com-6.338[6.339] pliance] with federal and state accessibility standards applicable to new construction and major repair and rehabilitation projects of the System and its [the] component institutions.
+Coordinating the development of and 6.336 maintaining of master plans for all component institutions, including but not limited to land utilization, utility and landscape plans.
+6.337 Directing the negotiation and approval of all contracts for commercially operated thermal energy plants.
+Complying with federal and state 6.338 accessibility standards applicable to new construction and major repair and rehabilitation projects of the System and its component institutions.